7MAXIME7-dev/SecureDev_MobileBankApp/README.md

 <uses-permission android:name="android.permission.USE_BIOMETRIC" />

 ```
+All of this permissions are justified.

-## Debugging information are accessible
+## Debugging information are not accessible

+I disable debugging by setting the android:debuggable attribute to false from the <application> tag in your manifest file.

 ## Screenshots of your application